-In the previous chapters we have demonstrated that the simplest - and most powerful - way to describe language corresponds to the formal grammar $S \to AS \mid \lambda$ , or FG1.
-While it is may be unambiguous as a graph grammar, allowing for syntactic ambiguity, it can describe all verbal human communication, such as this writing, where words are placed one after another.
+In the previous chapters we have demonstrated that the simplest-and most powerful-way to describe language corresponds to the formal grammar $S \to AS \mid \lambda$, or FG1.
+While it may be unambiguous as a graph grammar, allowing for syntactic ambiguity, it can describe all verbal human communication, such as this writing, where words are placed one after another.

-The closest common denominator for all natural languages may be more complex, such as the grammar $S \to AS \mid SA \mid BAS \mid SBA \mid SS \mid \lambda$ (2.4).
-This structure is still so simple it would seem difficult to argue that children could not reach it by mere reasoning.
-As such, this would seem to formally demonstrate that universal grammar theory does not need to postulate a biological basis.
+The closest common denominator for all natural languages may be more complex, e.g. the grammar $S \to AS \mid SA \mid BAS \mid SBA \mid SS \mid \lambda$ (2.4).
+This structure is still so simple it would seem difficult to argue that children could not acquire it by using mere reasoning.
+As such, this would seem to formally demonstrate that universal grammar theory does not postulate a biological basis.